-Want to join the running team or support on the day?
+Want to join the running team, sponsor the runners or support on the day?

 Following last year’s success, a team of parent, Old Bedalian, pupil and staff runners are again entering one of the world’s leading running events - the Great South Run - in Portsmouth on 20 and 21 October 2018.